Biwako Floating School: Activities

-The participants who will be getting to experience riding Uminoko are fifth grade elementary school students in Shiga Prefecture.
+The participants who will be getting to experience boarding Uminoko are fifth grade elementary school students in Shiga Prefecture.
 During the two-day, one-night cruise, they live together and eat meals together in the dining hall.

 Although the main purpose of former Shiga Youth Ship nor Biwako Boy-and-Girl's Ship was to train leaders for those working on the sea or lake, Biwako Floating School aims to increase knowledge and interest in the environment and ecosystems among younger children rather than the former projects' purpose.
 Fifth graders on board can constantly monitor fish finders and have access to data such as track and depth from navigation equipment.
 The ship also has a laboratory where scientific studies can be carried out.
 Learning before and after the cruise is also considered important.

 Uminoko carries approximately 160 children per voyage, making 90 voyages per year and carrying 15,000 people each year.
 The total number of the students who boarded Biwako Floating School reached 600,000 in 2022.
 In 2023, the project celebrated its 40th anniversary.